Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 In this section we’re going to sign up for a Snowflake trial account and enable Anaconda-provided Python packages.

 1. [Sign up for a Snowflake Trial Account using this form](https://signup.snowflake.com/).
 Ensure that your account is set up using **AWS**.
-To have a completely clean slate, we recommend you sign up with a new Trial account and then go into your user
+To have a completely clean slate, we recommend you sign up with a new Snowflake Trial account with your email address and then updated the email to something unique after you have completed (if you have signed up for a snowflake account or dbt Cloud account in the past).
+You can do this by logging in, going to Admin > Users & Roles, edit your user (by clicking on the `...`) and updating the email to <your_email>+dbtsnowpark@<your_domain>.com.
+Send a re-vertification email and then revertified via the email link and then you're good to go.
+This will help you prevent any confusion if you have already created a snowflake or dbt Cloud trial in the past.

 2. After creating your account and verifying it from your sign-up email, Snowflake will direct you back to the UI called Snowsight.